ddecarle/eeb462-2024/LAB1_characterMatrices.md

 1. To translate your nucleotide sequences into amino acid sequences, use the EMBOSS tool, [Transeq](https://www.ebi.ac.uk/Tools/st/emboss_transeq/).

-2. Under **STEP 1**, choose the “coi-barcode.fasta” file.
+2. Under **Input Sequence**, click the "Choose File" button and select the “coi-barcode.fasta” file.

-3. Under **STEP 2**, set FRAME to “2”, and set CODON TABLE to “Vertebrate Mitochondrial”.
+3. Under **Parameters**, set FRAME to “2”, and set CODON TABLE to “Vertebrate Mitochondrial”.

 4. Click **Submit**.